Code-Institute-Submissions/SexualHealthDublin/README.md

 ## Closing Notes

-This project has encouraged me to think about how I think in order to provide information in a clean, concise and friendly way to users.
-It has also helped me get a better grasp on bootstrap, and has increased my confidence in my abilities as a very junior web developer.
-I very much look forward to continuting to build my skills!
-There were a few times where problems I came across could easily be solved by javascript, so I am particularly excited to learn this.
-Creating this website has been incredibly fun and rewarding, while also being one of the more challenging undertakings I've committed to in quite a while.
-I'm so, so glad I did it.
+This project has helped me work on my skills from my MS1, as well as build my skills from the most recent modules.
+It has also helped me with asking for help when I need it, and knowing where I need to look for answers.
+While challenging, this project also increased my self confidence in the area.
+I look forward to continuing to build my skills in front-end development, and to learning about back-end development in the upcoming modules!

 ## Credits
 * [My MS1 Project](https://mcalistm.github.io/NightValeCommunityRadio/)